 JETBeam Jet-UV Flashlight Review

-The JETBeam Jet-UV is an ultraviolet flashlight using a single AAA cell.
+The JETBeam Jet-UV flashlight uses a single AAA cell.
 It has a twisty interface and a nice blue body color!
+Read on!

 Official Specs and Features